ROSFactory/label-studio-ml-backend/label_studio_ml/examples/llm_interactive/README.md

   deployment in Azure.

 - `AZURE_API_VERSION`: This is the version of the Azure API you are using.
 The default value is `2023-05-15`.

+### Ollama Configuration

+If you are using Ollama as your LLM provider (`OPENAI_PROVIDER=ollama`), you need to specify the following environment variables:

+- `OPENAI_MODEL` : The Ollama model to use, for example `llama3`.

+- `OLLAMA_ENDPOINT`: This is the endpoint for your Ollama endpoint.
+It should be set to the appropriate value based on your setup.
+If you are running it locally, then it can typically be reached on `http://host.docker.internal:11434/v1/`